 Cold case detectives identified one of the two sets of remains as that of Paula Rowe, a convenience store night clerk from Sacramento.
 She had been missing twelve years.

-Previous reports indicated the victims had been put into the ground with whatever they had on their person at the time.
+Previous reports indicated the victims were placed in the ground with the belongings they had at the time.
 The killer dug the graves in remote areas near rivers and streams where the ground was soft and damp, promoting decay.

-A police profiler indicated the perpetrator probably lived within the crescent shaped area where graves were placed.
+A police profiler indicated the perpetrator presumably lived within the crescent-shaped area where the graves were placed.
 Remains were found beyond Interstate 80 to the west, Roseville to the north, and east of Rancho Cordova along the American River.
-Within that crescent lie the entire Sacramento metropolitan area and suburb towns.
-Most victims had been missing for years, some for decades.
-Since the graves discovered in recent times did not contain fresh skeletons, it was assumed the killer either left the area or simply quit killing, which law enforcement believed unlikely.
-Now and then, they added a new name to the growing list of missing persons.
+Within the crescent extends the entire Sacramento metropolitan area and suburb towns.
+Most of the victims had been missing for years, some for decades.
+Considering the graves discovered in recent times did not contain fresh skeletons, it is assumed the killer either left the area or simply quit killing, which law enforcement believe to be unlikely.
+Now and then, a new name is added to the growing list of missing people, the killer still unknown.